 At the University of Georgia, discriminatory harassment is defined as:

-1. Such conduct has the purpose or effect of unreasonably interfering with the individual’s work or educational performance;
+- Unreasonably interfere with the individual’s work or educational performance;

 - Create an intimidating, hostile, or offensive working or learning environment; or